RobinTTY/BH1745/README.md

             using (var i2cBh1745 = new Bh1745(i2cDevice))
             {

-                // multipliers affect the compensated values
-                i2cBh1745.ChannelCompensationMultipliers.Red = 2.5;
+                // multipliers affect the compensated values, these can be used to gain better results i2cBh1745.ChannelCompensationMultipliers.Red = 2.5;
                 i2cBh1745.ChannelCompensationMultipliers.Green = 0.9;
                 i2cBh1745.ChannelCompensationMultipliers.Blue = 1.9;